 What is the most significant part of development for a youth player?

 “If you don't want it, you wont make it.
 The point when a player decides that he wants to make something out of soccer, is the most significant, whether it is at age five or fifteen.
 My freshman year of high school I was going to try football instead of soccer in the fall until my Bolts coach urged me not to.
 Since making the decision to play soccer that fall, I haven’t looked back.”

 Who is your favorite soccer player?

-"There have been two really influential players to me: Thierry Henry and Charlie Davies."
+"There have been two really influential players to me: Theirry Henry and Charlie Davies."

 What is your favorite pre-game meal?

 "Something light.
 Probably grilled chicken or fish."

 "Nothing routine but if I notice something work one time I’ll usually do it again until it doesn’t work."